Maxilbert/swiftlancer-code/README.md

 3. There is no user authentication procedures to protect against Sybil attackers.

 Here we highlight that this repository resovles all the above issues by doing significant efforts.
-Not only the security issues are fixed, but also the overall on-chain cost is reduce to only half of the incorrect implementation of Mr. Hridam Basu.
+Not only the security issues are fixed, but also the overall on-chain cost is reduced to only half of the earlier incorrect implementation.